• HOME

 PBR推移/当期純利益・ROE推移

-In FY2024, the CCC was improved by 3 days, from 114 days to 111 days.
-Employees at the site worked with enthusiasm to shorten the number of days required to collect inventory and accounts receivable.
-I think this is the result of the pervasive awareness of how to improve capital efficiency, which is our management policy.
+In FY2024 CCC improved from 114 days to 111 days: an improvement of 3 days.
+Frontline employees worked enthusiastically to shorten the number of days required to collect inventory and accounts receivable.
+This is likely the result of increased awareness of our management policy to improve capital efficiency.

 Cash allocation